 Lindsay Bodell is joining the Department of Psychology as an Assistant Professor.

-Bodell completed a PhD in Clinical Psychology at Florida State University, and completed post-doctoral fellowships at the Western Psychiatric Institute and Clinic/University of Pittsburgh and Department of Psychiatry and Behavioral Neuroscience.
+Bodell completed a PhD in Clinical Psychology at Florida State University, and completed post-doctoral fellowships at the Western Psychiatric Institute and Clinic/University of Pittsburgh and the University of Chicago Department of Psychiatry and Behavioral Neuroscience.